Jin93/MEBayesSL/README.md

 ## Using MEBayesSL

+MEBayesSL workflow:

+Step 0: Obtain tuned causal SNP proportion and heritability for each training ancestry group from LDpred2.
+These parameters will be used to specify the prior causal SNP proportions ($p_k, k=1,2,\ldots,K$) and heritability parameters in ME-Bayes.

+Step 1: MEBayesSL.R: obtain scores estimated under various tuning parameter settings, and (2) SL-combine.R: integrate results under all tuning parameter settings by a Super Learner to obtain the final PRS.

-MEBayesSL consists of two steps: (1) MEBayesSL.R: obtain scores estimated under various tuning parameter settings, and (2) SL-combine.R: integrate results under all tuning parameter settings by a Super Learner to obtain the final PRS.
+Step 2: MEBayesSL.R: obtain scores estimated under various tuning parameter settings, and (2) SL-combine.R: integrate results under all tuning parameter settings by a Super Learner to obtain the final PRS.

 ## Example
 Download [example data](https://www.dropbox.com/s/xxw3t17k66il3k5/example.tar.gz?dl=0), decompress it by `tar -zxvf example.tar.gz` and save the files under the directory ${path_example}.
-Create a new folder `path_out` (e.g., in this example, `/dcs04/nilanjan/data/jjin/mebayessl/test`) to save example results.
+Download the 1000 Genomes reference data and save the decompressed files in ${path_LDref}.
+Create a new folder `path_out` (e.g., in this example, `/dcs04/nilanjan/data/jjin/mebayessl/test`) to save the output.
 Run the example code below with your own data directories and check if the results are consistent with the results here: [example results]().